California, USA — February 12th, 2013

 It all comes down to this: who is the subject and who is the object?

 If we (the subject) go to the temple to see the deity (an object), then we see a material object: an idol.
 But if we go to the temple to be seen by the Deity, then He holds the superior, subjective position.
 God is always the subject, never the object.
 God is superior; we are inferior.
 (That's why He is God!)
 He sees us; we do not see Him.

 So depending on our angle of vision, or consciousness — are we seeing or being seen? — the statue in the temple 'becomes' a deity or an idol.

 This is something like the 'observer effect' in quantum theory: the act of observation changes the state of the object being observed.
 In terms of quantum mechanics, the statue is in a condition of 'superposition' (it exists simultaneously in the form of a deity and an idol), but once it is observed, one form is established to the exclusion of the other.
 The observer affects the observed reality by the very act of seeing.

 In this case — since we are observing, not being observed — the 'deity' is an idol, essentially, since it is the (material) object of our superior, subjective experience.

-This 'quantum' analogy might be useful in helping us to grasp how our perception (the observer effect) defines our perceived reality, but from a Krishna conscious perspective, it must be emphasized, the deity is always the Deity; it is our perception of the deity is in 'superposition.'
+This 'quantum' analogy might be useful in helping us to grasp how our perception (the observer effect) defines our perceived reality, but from a Krishna conscious perspective, it must be emphasized, the deity is always the Deity; it is our perception of the deity that is in a condition of 'superposition.'
 This is corroborated in Bhagavad Gita (4:11).

 ye yatha mam prapadyante / tams tathaiva bhajamy aham